GyulyVGC/sniffnet/README.md

   <summary>from Crates.io&emsp;<img alt="" src="https://img.shields.io/crates/d/sniffnet?color=success&label=downloads&logo=rust"/></summary>

-  Follow this method only if you have [Rust installed](https://www.rust-lang.org/tools/install) on your machine;
+  Follow this method only if you have [Rust installed](https://www.rust-lang.org/tools/install) on your machine. <br>
-  in this case, the application binary can be installed with:
+  In this case, the application binary can be installed with:

 ```sh
 cargo install sniffnet
 ```